prakashreddy5155/AllVueProjects/Basic vue using cdn url practice/Readme.md

 ### using v-bind to dynamically assign or not assign
 #### we can do that by making v-bind:class={cssStylingClassNamePresentInStyleTag: true or false}

+### adding array of styles dynamically using v-bind:class=[something()? coloringObj: '',anotherStyleObj]
+#### This works like this, we usually create one object named const coloringObj = { styleClassName : true/false, styleClassName: true/false} and then we can add that coloringObj in the v-bind:class=[something()? coloringObj : '',anotherStyleObj]